 Any Sugarless Gum Can Help Clean Your Teeth

-You don't need to chew gum advertised as cavity-fighting in order to improve your oral health.
+According to the Oral Health Foundation you don't need to chew gum advertised as cavity-fighting in order to improve your oral health.
 Chewing any regular sugar free gum can help prevent cavities by removing food particles from the surfaces of your teeth.
 Chewing also stimulates the production of saliva, which helps clear away food, strengthen teeth, and reduce the levels of acid in your mouth that cause tooth decay.

 Xylitol Is Sweet for Your Teeth